Eli-Studio/Eli-Studio/README.md

 ## Current public project

-### Movement
+### Movement Practice

-Movement is a local-first exercise app built around adaptable routines, changing capacity, and a less rigid relationship to progress.
+Movement Practice is a local-first exercise app built around adaptable routines, changing capacity, and a less rigid relationship to progress.

 It is designed to be free, installable, and usable without creating an account or sending personal data to an external platform.